jkeam/web-assembly/README.md

 1. Update `./openshift/console-link.yaml` with your cluster and domain name

-2. Change the container runtime:
+2. Change the container runtime and wait for the worker nodes to recycle:

   ```shell
   oc apply -f ./openshift/runtime.yaml
   ```

-3. Then create everything:
+3. Then deploy apps:

   ```shell
   oc apply -k ./openshift